DriveON: Emissions and safety inspection program

 Vehicles that need an emissions test

-Your vehicle needs an emissions test if it is a heavy diesel commercial motor vehicle with a registered gross weight over 4,500 kilograms, such as a large truck or bus, and the vehicle is either:
+Your vehicle needs an emissions test if it is a heavy-duty diesel commercial motor vehicle with a registered gross weight over 4,500 kilograms, such as a large truck or bus, and the vehicle is either:

 - at least seven model years old and you are renewing your licence plate sticker